 Rhinelander is a somewhat small city located in the state of Wisconsin.
 With a population of 7,526 people and seven constituent neighborhoods, Rhinelander is the 108th largest community in Wisconsin.

-Unlike some cities, Rhinelander isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Rhinelander are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Rhinelander is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Rhinelander is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Rhinelander who work in office and administrative support (18.25%), sales jobs (10.27%), and healthcare suport services (6.35%).
+There are especially a lot of people living in Rhinelander who work in office and administrative support (16.15%), sales jobs (10.72%), and management occupations (7.90%).

 The people who call Rhinelander home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rhinelander residents report their race to be White, followed by Native American.
 Important ancestries of people in Rhinelander include Irish, Polish, Norwegian, and French .

 The most common language spoken in Rhinelander is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include French and Spanish.